 According to Mussington, CISA’s Sector Risk Management Activity examines critical infrastructure risks by different sectors and coordinates with the appropriate agency to mitigate damages.

-Tags: cybersecurity Cybersecurity and Infrastructure Security Agency David Mussington Defense Advanced Research Projects Agency digital infrastructure Kathleen Fisher Nextgov RADIX Sector Risk Management Activity
+Tags: cybersecurity Cybersecurity and Infrastructure Security Agency David Mussington Defense Advanced Research Projects Agency digital infrastructure Kathleen Fisher Nextgov RADICS Sector Risk Management Activity